arvimal/BootCamp/004-Networking/README.md

 ```

 #### 1.7.
 Layer 7 - Physical layer

+  1. Damages to the cables, connectors, pins, voltage fluctuations, magnetic interference on the signals etc..

 ### 2. How do you distinguish a DNS problem from a network problem?